richie-omondi/richie-omondi/README.md

 ### <div align="center">Software engineer 👨‍💻

-- 🚀  I’m currently working on contributing to open source (specifically [SurrealDB](https://github.com/surrealdb/surrealdb)).
+- 🚀  I’m currently working on contributing to open source.

 - 💥 I'm currently learning C and Python

-- 👫 I'm looking to collaborate on front-end projects and contribute to open-source
+- 👫 I'm looking to collaborate on full-stack projects and contribute to open-source

-- ❓ Ask me about anything related to front-end development and contributing to open-source
+- ❓ Ask me about anything related to backend development and contributing to open-source

 - 👀 I'm looking forward to learning Rust and Java